JohnErbaugh/editing-github_demo/0304-in_class_exercise.md

 1. Opening the window to let out a huge bumblebee, the car accidentally swerved into an oncoming car.
 2. After completing seminary training, women's access to the pulpit has often been denied.
 3. Deciding to join the navy, the recruiter enthusiastically shook Joe's hand.
-4. Upon entering the doctor's office, a skeleton caught my attention.
+4. A skeleton caught my attention when I entered the doctor's office.
 5. Some fireworks were set off a day early to please the children
 6. Even though Martha was only sixteen, UCLA accepted her application.